 "I became increasingly interested in health care and aging as a kid, motivated by the idea that I could possibly improve my dad’s quality of life as he gets older.

-Currently, I am a fourth year medical student at the Albany Medical College in Albany, NY.
-Two year ago, I came back to the UC San Diego Stein Institute to participate in the MSTREAM training for medical students in aging research.
-Under the guidance of Dr. Deborah Kado, associate professor of family and preventive medicine and Dr. Dilip Jeste, distinguished professor of psychiatry, I was looking at bone health and its impact on fear of falls, mental health and wellbeing in older individuals.
+Currently, I am a fourth-year medical student at Albany Medical College in Albany, NY.
+Two years ago, I came back to the UC San Diego Stein Institute to participate in a summer training for medical students in aging research.
+Under the guidance of Dr. Deborah Kado, associate professor of family and preventive medicine and Dr. Dilip Jeste, distinguished professor of psychiatry, I was looking at bone health and its impact on fear of falls, mental health, and wellbeing in older individuals.